getify/You-Dont-Know-JS/scope-closures/ch7.md

 add42To(9);     // 51
 ```

 Each instance of the inner `addTo(..)` function is closing over its own `num1` variable (with values `10` and `42`, respectively), so those `num1`'s don't go away just because `adder(..)` finishes.
-When we later invoke one of those inner `addTo(..)` instances, such as the `add10To(15)` call, its closed over `num1` variable still exists and still holds the original `10` value.
+When we later invoke one of those inner `addTo(..)` instances, such as the `add10To(15)` call, its closed-over `num1` variable still exists and still holds the original `10` value.
 The operation is thus able to perform `10 + 15` and return the answer `25`.

-An important detail might have been too easy to gloss over in that previous paragraph, so let's reinforce it: closure is associated with an instance of a function, rather than its static lexical definition.
-In the above snippet, there's just one inner `addTo(..)` function inside `adder(..)`, so it might seem like that would imply a single closure.
+An important detail might have been too easy to gloss over in that previous paragraph, so let's reinforce it: closure is associated with an instance of a function, rather than its single lexical definition.
+In the above snippet, there's just one inner `addTo(..)` function defined inside `adder(..)`, so it might seem like that would imply a single closure.

 But actually, every time the outer `adder(..)` function runs, a *new* inner `addTo(..)` function instance is created, and for each new instance, a new closure.
-So each inner function instance (named `add10To(..)` and `add42To(..)`) has its own closure over its own instance of the scope environment for that execution of `adder(..)`.
+So each inner function instance (labeled `add10To(..)` and `add42To(..)` in our program) has its own closure over its own instance of the scope environment from that execution of `adder(..)`.

-Even though closure is based on lexical scope, which is handled at compile-time, it's more precisely a run-time characteristic of function instances.
+Even though closure is based on lexical scope, which is handled at compile-time, closure is more precisely a run-time characteristic of function instances.

 ### Live Link, Not a Snapshot

-In the prior 2 examples from the previous sections, we **read the value from a variable** that was held in a closure.
-That can make it sort of feel like closure is just a snapshot of a value at some given moment.
-Indeed, that's an extremely common misconception.
+In the both examples from the previous sections, we **read the value from a variable** that was held in a closure.
+That makes it feel like closure might be a snapshot of a value at some given moment.
+Indeed, that's a common misconception.

 Closure is actually a live link, a preservation of the full variable itself.
-We're not limited to merely reading its value; the closed-over variable can be updated (reassigned) as well.
+We're not limited to merely reading a preserved value; the closed-over variable can be updated (reassigned) as well.

 Figure 4 depicts the function instances and scope links: